-This map shows the proportion of jobs in workplaces in each borough that are low paid.
-The overall proportion of jobs in workplaces paid below the LLW in London is 19% which is equivalent to 730,000 low-paid jobs.
-Jobs based in London are less likely to be low paid than the jobs worked by people living in London.
-The figure for Inner London is 14% (340,000 low-paid jobs) and for Outer London it is 27% (390,000).
+This graph shows the proportion of jobs in workplaces in each borough that are low paid, regardless of where the employees doing those jobs live.
+The overall proportion of jobs in workplaces paid below the London Living Wage in London is 19.3%, or 790,000 low-paid jobs.
+Jobs based in London are less likely to be low paid than the jobs worked by employees living in London.
+The figure for Inner London is 13% (360,000 low-paid jobs) and for Outer London it is 30% (420,000).
 The lower proportion for Inner London reflects the large business districts such as the City and Canary Wharf, with highly paid jobs often taken by commuters.

-Tower Hamlets has the lowest proportion of low-paid jobs at 11% (23,000).
-This is followed by Islington, Southwark and Camden all at 12% and Westminster at 15%.
+Tower Hamlets and Islington have the lowest proportion of low-paid jobs at 11% each (26,000 and 21,000 low-paid jobs respectively).
+This is followed by Westminster (12%) and Camden (13%).
 These are all Inner London boroughs.
-These five boroughs have low proportions of low paying jobs but because they contain a large number of the jobs in London (1.4 million, 41%), together they make up a quarter (25%) of all low paying jobs in London.
-Westminster alone accounts for 16% of the jobs in London, and 11% of all low-paid jobs.
-It is the borough with the largest number of jobs, at 560,000, with 79,000 of them being low paid.
+These boroughs have low proportions of low paying jobs but because they contain a large number of the jobs in London (1.3 million, 32%), together they make up a fifth (20%) of all low paying jobs in London.
+Westminster alone accounts for 14% of the jobs in London, and 9% of all low-paid jobs.
+It is the borough with the largest number of jobs, at 570,000, with 69,000 of them being low paid.

-Waltham Forest had the highest proportion of low-paid jobs at 37%, however, because it has a relatively small total number of jobs it only has 17,000 low-paid jobs.
-It is followed by Sutton (34%), Enfield (33%), Harrow (32%) and Bexley (32%).
+Redbridge had the highest proportion of low-paid jobs at 45%, however, because it has a relatively small total number of jobs it only has 17,000 low-paid jobs.
+It is followed by Sutton (40%), Waltham Forest (38%), Enfield (37%) and Brent (36%).
 These are all Outer London boroughs.